 Solar power is the third-largest renewable energy source after hydropower and wind power.
 The use of solar PV in power generation has also grown exponentially in the past few years.

 They seem similar to many, but the difference is as clear as day and night.
 Read on as we compare solar leasing vs PPA.
-We will tell you the difference and recommend the better option according to your needs.
+We will tell you the difference and recommend the best option for your needs.

 What is Solar Leasing?

-Solar leasing involves paying a fixed monthly amount for using the solar system.
+Solar leasing involves paying a fixed monthly amount to use the solar system.
 Think of it as your house rent.
 Your monthly payments don’t change depending on how you use the house, provided you adhere to the binding rules.

-Under a solar lease, the monthly amount you pay to the solar company does not change, whether solar panels produce less or excess energy.
-This is mainly the difference between solar leasing and solar power purchase agreement.
+Under a solar lease, the monthly amount you pay the solar company does not change, whether solar panels produce less or excess energy.
+This is mainly the difference between solar leasing and solar power purchase agreements.

-Solar leasing is a contract where you agree with the solar company on the period.
+Solar leasing is a contract in which you agree with the solar company for the period.
 Usually, many solar leases last between 15 and 24 years.
-When the contract expires, you either renew it, ask the company to take back the solar panels, or buy them at the market price.
+When the contract expires, you either renew it, ask the company to take back the solar panels or buy them at the market price.

 What is a Solar Power Purchase Agreement (PPA)?